-I decided to buck tradition this year and I made a cheesecake for Thanksgiving instead of apple or pumpkin pie.
-Brandon and I both LOVE cheesecake and he insists that it’s more pie than cake, so in his mind I still made the traditional pie.
+I decided to buck tradition this year and I made this Chocolate Swirl Cheesecake for Thanksgiving instead of apple or pumpkin pie.
+Brandon and I both LOVE cheesecake and he insists that it’s more pie than cake, so in his mind, I still made the traditional pie.
 I used my previous cheesecake recipe, (which IMHO is the best) but modified it by adding melted white and dark chocolate, a method I’ve seen in a bunch of other recipes.
 If you remember from my previous sojourn into cheesecake baking I had some issues getting it right (it looked undercooked, though it really wasn’t).
 I baked it a bit differently this time and found this is definitely the right way to do it.
 Plus I think this new method makes it much more like a real New York cheesecake (or so I’ve heard) because it browns the top and sides slightly.
 While this method made the top kind of flaky looking (nothing you notice when you are eating it), the cake itself didn’t crack.

 I thought all the chocolate would make it too rich, but it really didn’t.
 It tasted deliciously smooth and creamy and was also quite fun to make.
 I was in the mood for a normal graham cracker crust this time, but I can’t help thinking how good it would be with the oreo cookie crust of my original recipe.
 Hmm, maybe for Christmas…